oktadev/okta-blog/_source/_posts/2023-06-13-net-maui-authentication.md

 Have you ever been inspired by a colleague's work and decided to explore a new tool or technology?
 That's what happened to me when my colleague, Andrea Chiarelli, wrote a blog post "[Add Authentication to .NET MAUI Apps with Auth0](https://auth0.com/blog/add-authentication-to-dotnet-maui-apps-with-auth0/)."
 As someone who is always looking for ways to improve my skills and stay up-to-date with the latest trends in technology, I was intrigued by his post and decided to try MAUI, but this time using Okta for user authentication.

-In this tutorial, I'll walk you through the steps of integrating Okta into an MAUI application, including a few troubleshooting tips for issues I encountered.
+In this tutorial, I'll walk you through the steps of integrating Okta into a MAUI application, including a few troubleshooting tips for issues I encountered.
 Hopefully, my experience will inspire and help others who want to make their MAUI applications more secure with Okta.

 **Prerequisites**